lf-/blog/content/posts/flakes-arent-real.md

 One flaw is that all the dependencies need to be listed in one file, and there is no way of scoping them into groups.

-A poorly documented limitation of both flake inputs and the built in fetchers in general, which is the reason they are banned in nixpkgs (in addition to [`restrict-eval`][restrict-eval] making them not work), is that they block further evaluation while fetching.
+For fetching things that are needed to build but not needed to evaluate, flake inputs suffer from a poorly documented limitation of builtin fetchers, which is the reason they are banned in nixpkgs (in addition to [`restrict-eval`][restrict-eval] making them not work), is that they block further evaluation while fetching.
 The alternative to this is to use a fixed-output derivation that performs the fetching at build time, such as is done with `pkgs.fetchFromGitHub`, `pkgs.fetchurl` and so on.

-The blocking is not necessarily the biggest problem if the dependencies are Nix code required to evaluate the build, but it can be troublesome when the dependencies are not required to evaluate, since it [slows down and serializes evaluation][ifd], downloading just one thing at a time.
-If the dependencies are required for evaluation, there is little way to make this better, but for instance, for builds requiring many inputs such as a pile of tree-sitter grammars, Haskell package sources, or such, it adds up badly.
+The blocking is not necessarily the biggest problem if the dependencies are Nix code required to evaluate the build, since you cannot avoid blocking with those, but it can be troublesome when the dependencies are not required to evaluate, since it [slows down and serializes evaluation][ifd], downloading just one thing at a time.
+If the dependencies are required for evaluation, there is not much way to make this better, but for instance, for builds requiring many build-time inputs such as a pile of tree-sitter grammars, Haskell package sources, or such, switching to fixed-output derivation fetchers will save a lot of time.

 [ifd]: https://jade.fyi/blog/nix-evaluation-blocking/